adncllng/vmock/src/pages/blog/en/womxn-walk-the-walk.md

 pageKey: page_blogpost
 title: Womxn Walk the Walk
 date: 1959-11-17T20:21:00.000Z
-description: Joanna's Live and Unscripted Public Address as Performance Art
+description: Joanna's Live and Unscripted Public Address as Performance Art in WWW.
 ---
 Mockler invited friend Joanna Guillaume to participate in Womxn Walk the Walk, an art collective initiated a in the fall of 2019 in Montreal by Amanda Gutierrez and Mockler.
 Within the collective, Mockler and Guillaume are together looking at what it means for Guillaume—who does not consider herself an artist nor having participated previously in a similar activity—to take part in this art collective.
 Working through ideas of allyship, collaboration, facilitation and oral history, the two women are collaborating on a public performance in which Guillaume talks about a personal experience in front of an audience without a script.
 Guillaume's story deals with the disillusionment she experienced when her militant class "comrades" in *Université d'État d'Haiti* (Port-au-Prince) viewed the struggle of women in Haiti as a low priority in the overall struggle for social justice.
 Out of 32 students, Guillaume was at that time one of two women admitted in the Philosophy department.